asc-community/monobind/README.md

     // load assembly
     monobind::assembly assembly(mono.get_domain(), "SimpleFunctionCall.dll");
 ```
 And now we can finally resolve method by passing it cpp implementation as function pointer to mono.
-Invoking method is not that hard too - simply get the method by its signature and call it (you can also pass primitive types, aligned structures and C/C++ strings between C++ and C# with zero additional code!):
+Invoking method is not that hard too - simply get the method by its signature and call it (you can also pass primitive types, aligned structures, C/C++ strings and arrays between C++ and C# with zero additional code!):
 ```cpp
 // resolve external method in C# code mono.add_internal_call("MonoBindExamples.SimpleFunctionCall::HelloFromCpp()", hello_from_cpp);